Properties of generalized Schwarzschild spacetimes with extra dimensions: Discussion

 \section{Discussion}

-There are three distinctive classes of Ricci-flat spacetimes with metric given by the ansatz (\ref{eq:ansatz}).
-For $f=1$, we have $1+3+n$ dimensional Minkowski spacetime.
-We focused on more intriguing cases given by metrics (\ref{eq:trivial}) and (\ref{eq:metric}).
+This paper has provided an analysis of possible extensions of the Schwarzschild spacetime with $n$ extra dimensions and $SO(3) \times E(n)$ symmetry.
+There are three distinctive classes of static vacuum solutions of the Einstein field equations with metric given by the ansatz (\ref{eq:ansatz}).
+For $f=1$, we have $1+3+n$ dimensional Minkowski spacetime, and more interesting cases are given by metrics (\ref{eq:trivial}) and (\ref{eq:metric}).
 The first is a direct product of the $1+3$ dimensional Schwarzschild spacetime and $n$-dimensional Euclidean space.
 If we assume microscopic extra dimensions with $n$-torus topology, such spacetimes do not differ from the ordinary Schwarzschild spacetime from the point of view of physical objects larger than the size of extra dimensions.
-Most interesting Ricci-flat solutions are given by the metric (\ref{eq:metric}), and in the previous section, we found their nonstandard properties.
+Most intriguing solutions are given by the metric (\ref{eq:metric}), and in the previous section, we investigated their nonstandard properties.

-2mm Comparing them with other cases mentioned above is helpful in appreciating their unusual features.
-This can be summarized in table \ref{tab:cases}.

-As we can see, only cases 1. and 3 are well-behaved and have the same properties as Minkowski and Schwarzschild spacetimes.
-Case 2. is nonphysical because it requires negative mass defined through the Newtonian limit and conserved energy from the Landau--Lifshitz pseudotensor, which also coincide with each other, $\mathcal{E}=M$.
-It also lacks a horizon, and therefore, it has a naked singularity.
-These reasons also exclude the possibility of negative values of constant $a$ for the Schwarzschild solution with no extra dimensions.

-2mm Cases 4. and 5. with spacetime metric of the form (\ref{eq:metric}) show some peculiar properties.
-The sign of constant $a$ determines the existence of a horizon.
-It is located at $r=-a$, if $a$ is negative.
-There is a central singularity at $r=0$ in both cases, as indicated by the Kretschmann scalar (\ref{eq:kr0}), but there is also a horizon singularity in the case with negative $a$ and $n>1$.
-In case 4., there is a naked singularity, attractive gravitational effect in the Newtonian limit, $M>0$; However, the conserved energy $\mathcal{E}$ is negative.
-In case 5., there is a horizon singularity, the conserved energy is positive, but gravity acts repulsively in the Newtonian limit.

-2mm Another important difference between cases 2. and 3. with the spacetime metric (\ref{eq:trivial}) and cases 4. and 5. with (\ref{eq:metric}) is the size of extra dimensions, if they are compactified with the $n$-torus topology.
-With the trivial extension of the Schwarzschild spacetime, we have $g_{AB}=\delta_{AB}$.
-Hence, the size of extra dimensions remains the same throughout the entire spacetime.
-However, we have $g_{AB}=\left(1+a/r\right)^{2/(n+1)}\delta_{AB}$ in the nontrivial case.
-In the case with positive $a$, there is no horizon, and the size of extra dimensions smoothly transits from a constant in large distances from the center to infinite divergence at the central singularity.
-This behavior at the center and far away is the same for the case with negative $a$, but in this case, the size of extra dimensions also drops to zero at the horizon.
-As we have shown, this horizon corresponds to a physical singularity.